AndrewHarrisSPU/chessphysics/README.md

-# This was a thing I did with too much JavaScript
+This was a thing I did with too much JavaScript
-# And is now fodder for GitHub Projects testing
+And is now fodder for GitHub Projects testing
-# Let's try the GitHub PR again
+Let's try the GitHub PR again
+(Less bold)